Trends

 If a security program fails, the result can be lost sales and profits, reduced brand equity, increased warranty repair costs, as well as consumer safety and liability issues.

 The development of a valuable and effective solution depends on discussing the four basic questions below with your security device provider.
-The answers will help ensure effective protection of consumers, brand owners, and manufacturers for virtually every at-risk item on the market – from CDs, to over-the counter drugs, to airplane parts.
+The answers will help ensure effective protection of consumers, brand owners, and manufacturers for virtually every at-risk item on the market – from over-the counter drugs to airplane parts.

 1. What must be protected?